 If You Think It’s More than Just Being Tired…

-There is no “magic” cure for Postnatal Depletion, and some days I’m still tired.
+There is no “magic” cure for postnatal depletion, and some days I’m still tired.
 However, by taking better care of myself and focusing on increased nutrient intake and exercise, I’ve noticed a drastic improvement.

 If you’re also struggling with extreme fatigue or just feeling “off” for an extended period of time, don’t wait for things to get better on their own.

-You’re not crazy and you’re not alone!
+If you feel like you’re experiencing “mom brain,” know that you’re not crazy and you’re not alone!

 Take care of yourself and ask for help when you need it.